bacnet-stack/bacnet-stack/README.md

 the standard (just like IEEE or ANSI or ISO).

-For software developers, the BACnet protocol is a standard way to send and receive messages on the wire containing data that is understood by other BACnet compliant devices.
-The BACnet standard defines a standard way to communicate over various wires, known as Data Link/Physical Layers: Ethernet, EIA-485, EIA-232, ARCNET, and LonTalk.
-The BACnet standard also defines a standard way to communicate using UDP, IP and HTTP (Web Services).
+For software developers, the BACnet protocol is a standard way to send and receive messages containing data that are understood by other BACnet compliant devices.
+The BACnet standard defines a standard way to communicate over various wires or radios, known as Data Link/Physical Layers: Ethernet, EIA-485, EIA-232, ARCNET, and LonTalk.
+The BACnet standard also defines a standard way to communicate using UDP, IP, HTTP (Web Services), and Websockets.

-This BACnet protocol stack implementation is specifically designed for the embedded BACnet appliance, using a GPL with exception license (like eCos), which means that any changes to the core code that are distributed get to come back into the core code, but the BACnet library can be linked to proprietary code without the proprietary code becoming GPL.
-Note that some of the source files are designed as skeleton or example files, and are not copyrighted.
+This BACnet protocol stack implementation is specifically designed for the embedded BACnet appliance, using a GPL with exception license (like eCos), which means that any changes to the core code that are distributed are shared, but the BACnet library can be linked to proprietary code without the proprietary code becoming GPL.
+Note that some of the source files are designed as skeleton or example or template files, and are not copyrighted as GPL.

 The text of the GPL exception included in each source file is as follows: